 Homes for Sale

-156 Kamp Dr, Mt Washington
+148 Primrose Dr, Mt Washington

-Price cut579 Williamsburg Dr, Mt Washington
+201 Meadowview Dr, Mt Washington

-Price cut206 Meadowview Dr, Mt Washington
+Price cut157 Stout St, Mt Washington

-419 Oshara Ct, Mt Washington
+Price cut673 Martha's Ct, Mt Washington

 Listing data provided by the Greater Louisville Association of REALTORS® MLS.
 Information is deemed reliable but not guaranteed accurate by the MLS.
 Listing information is for consumers' personal, non-commercial use and may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.